 Let's compare two specific Nespresso machines by DeLonghi and Breville to take a closer look.

-First I want to take a look at the Nespresso Essenza mini machine.
-Both DeLonghi and Nespresso make this machine, and there are a few subtle differences:
+First I want to take a look at a classic Nespresso machine, the Nespresso Pixie.
+This is the one I happen to own.
+Both DeLonghi and Nespresso make this machine, and guess what, they look exactly the same!

-As you can see the machines look different, but all of the specifications are the same.
-It holds the same amount of water, is the same weight, and makes the same coffee since they both use Nespresso capsules.
+These machines as basically an exact match, it holds the same amount of water, is the same weight, and makes the same coffee since they both use Nespresso capsules.

 The only differences are in color, and in appearance.